 \section{Introduction}

 Let $f(n)$ be the maximum number of edges in a graph on $n$ vertices in which no two cycles have the same length.
 In 1975, P. Erd\H os raised the problem of determining $f(n)$ (see [1], p.247, Problem 11).
 Let $f^{\ast}(n)$ be the maximum number of edges in a simple graph on $n$ vertices in which any two cycles are of different lengths.
 Let $M_n$ be the set of simple graphs on $n$ vertices and $f^{\ast}(n)$ edges in which any two cycles are of different lengths.
 Let $mc(n)$ be the maximum cycle length for all $G \in M_n$.
 Let $sc(n)$ be the second-largest cycle length for all $G \in M_n$.
 Let $tc(n)$ be the third-largest cycle length for all $G \in M_n$.
 A natural question is what is the numbers of $mc(n)$, $sc(n)$, $tc(n).$ Let $mcn(n)$ be the maximum cycle numbers for all $G \in M_n$.
-Shi[21] proved that for $n\geq 3$ and $f(n)= f^{\ast}(n-1)+ 3$ for $n\geq 3$.
-Chen, Lehel, Jacobson and Shreve[3], Jia[6], Lai[7,8,9,10,11,12,13,14], Shi[21,22,23,24] obtained some additional related results.
-Lai[15] proved that and Lai[9] conjectured that
+A natural question is what is the numbers of $mcn(n).$ Let $b(n)$ be the maximum $2$-connected block numbers for all $G \in M_n$.
+A natural question is what is the numbers of $b(n).$ Shi[23] proved that